Spahbed: Khosrow I's reform

-To curb the power of the over-mighty generalissimo, Khosrow I—although this reform may already have been planned by his father, Kavadh I (r.
-499–531)—split the office of the Ērān-spāhbed into four regional commands, corresponding to the four traditional cardinal directions (kust, cf. Šahrestānīhā ī Ērānšahr): the "army chief of the East (Khurasan)" (kust ī khwarāsān spāhbed), the "army chief of the South" (kust ī nēmrōz spāhbed), the "army chief of the West" (kust ī khwarbārān spāhbed), and the "army chief of Azerbaijan" (kust ī Ādurbādagān spāhbed, where the northwestern province of Azerbaijan substitutes the term "north" because of the latter's negative connotations).
-The exact geographical definition of each command has been retrieved from Anania Shirakatsi's Geography.
-As this reform was mentioned only in later literary sources, the historicity of this division, or its survival after Khosrow I's reign, was questioned in the past, but a series of thirteen recently discovered seals, which provide the names of eight spāhbeds, provide contemporary evidence from the reigns of Khosrow I and his successor, Hormizd IV (r.
+To curb the power of the over-mighty generalissimo, Khosrow I —valthough this reform may already have been planned by his father, Kavad I (r.
+499–531) — split the office of the Ērān-spāhbad into four regional commands, corresponding to the four traditional cardinal directions (kust, cf. Šahrestānīhā ī Ērānšahr): the "army chief of the East (Khorasan)" (kust ī xwarāsān spāhbad), the "army chief of the South" (kust ī nēmrōz spāhbad), the "army chief of the West" (kust ī xwarbārān spāhbad), and the "army chief of Azerbaijan" (kust ī Ādurbādagān spāhbad, where the northwestern province of Azerbaijan substitutes the term "north" because of the latter's negative connotations).
+The exact geographical definition of each command has been retrieved from Anania Shirakatsi's Ashkharhatsuyts (lit.
+'Geography').
+As this reform was mentioned only in later literary sources, the historicity of this division, or its survival after Khosrow I's reign, was questioned in the past, but a series of thirteen recently discovered seals, which provide the names of eight spāhbads, provide contemporary evidence from the reigns of Khosrow I and his successor, Hormizd IV (r.
 579–590); P. Pourshariati suggests that two may date to the reign of Khosrow II (r.
 590–628).
-The eight known spāhbeds are:
+The eight known spāhbads are: